 Hollywood and the March of Decay

 However, the pier’s story was far from over; it soon gained a new layer of cultural significance.
-Filmmakers chose Carsaig Pier as a key location for the beloved 1945 Michael Powell and Emeric Pressburger film, I know Where I’m Going!.
+Filmmakers chose Carsaig Pier as a key location for the beloved 1945 Michael Powell and Emeric Pressburger film, I Know Where I’m Going!.
 The pier and its adjacent boathouses featured prominently in the movie, establishing a lasting link between the remote structure and cinematic history.

 The Adventurer’s Gateway